 - Search for setting as a free-form 'artifact'

 - Search for setting as a free-form 'option'

 - Replace escape with empty string, and perhaps produce a warning.

 Remember, all long name forms of percent escapes are handled in a is case insensitive manner.

-As of IM v6.8.0-5 you can now access the Artifact and Option free-form string tables directly, allowing you to override the above sequence, and avoid accessing an attribute or property of the same name.
+You can now access the Artifact and Option free-form string tables directly, allowing you to override the above sequence, and avoid accessing an attribute or property of the same name.